r23/MyOOS/wordpress/wp-content/plugins/videojs-html5-player/readme.txt

 Donate link: https://wphowto.net/
 Tags: videojs, video, player, embed, html5
 Requires at least: 4.2
-Tested up to: 5.5
+Tested up to: 5.8
-Stable tag: 1.1.5
+Stable tag: 1.1.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Embed video file beautifully in WordPress using Videojs HTML5 Player.
-Embed HTML5 compatible responsive video in your post/page with video js.
+Embed video file beautifully in WordPress using Video.js HTML5 Player.
+Embed HTML5 compatible responsive video in your post/page with Video.js.

 == Description ==

-[Videojs HTML5 Player](https://wphowto.net/videojs-html5-player-for-wordpress-757) is a user-friendly plugin that supports video playback on desktops and mobile devices.
-It makes super easy for you to embed both self-hosted video files or video files that are externally hosted using Videojs library.
+[Video.js HTML5 Player](https://wphowto.net/videojs-html5-player-for-wordpress-757) is a user-friendly plugin that supports video playback on desktop and mobile devices.
+It makes super easy for you to embed both self-hosted video files or video files that are externally hosted using Video.js library.

 https://www.youtube.com/watch?v=uF-V6qGvcu8&rel=0

-= Requirements =

-* A self-hosted website running on [WordPress hosting](https://wphowto.net/best-cheap-wordpress-hosting-1689)

-= Videojs HTML5 Player Features =
+=== Video.js HTML5 Player Features ===

 * Embed MP4 video files into a post/page or anywhere on your WordPress site
 * Embed responsive videos for a better user experience while viewing from a mobile device